aizej/LOC-TALK/README.md

 # LOC-TALK
-Local chat app for adnroid phones
+Local chat app that im curently working on.
+If you wanna try it its located here: http://158.101.167.252/